Project case study

 Summary

-The Resource Generator is a personal Django and Bootstrap project designed to make software demo preparation easier.
+The Resource Generator is a personal Django, Python and Bootstrap project designed to make software demo preparation easier.

-It helps create realistic supporting resource data for transport software demonstrations, including driver names, tractor registrations and demo-safe phone numbers.
+It helps create realistic, demo-safe resource data for transport software demonstrations, including driver names, tractor registrations, trailers, locations and fictional phone numbers.

 The project is intentionally focused, commercially safe and practical.
 It does not expose sensitive design details or attempt to become a full implementation platform.